wkc1986/wkc.drifter-sampler/README.md

 # wkc.drifter-sampler
 Max for Live sampler instrument.
 Granulates with 2d.wave~ with random motion between slices.
 4-voice.
 This is intended for sustained droney purposes (long notes).
+`wkc.drifter-sampler.amxd` is the main file.
+Open `drifter-sampler.maxproj` for an overview of all files.
+Subpatchers in `/patchers` including some factory abstractions copied to local.

 ## Instructions
 1. Drop audio file to load.